tingelst/tpk4128-industrial-mechatronics/README.md

 7) Open a new terminal and execute the `run_server_opencv.py` script.
 8) Open a new terminal and execute the `run_client_opencv.py` script.
 You should now see a live stream from your webcam.
 9) If time permits, work together in pairs and try to get the above system to work between two remote machines.

+Tip: For an interactive introduction to python, follow the exercises on http://learnpython.org/